masonarmand/tiny_xcb_wm/README.md

 ## Comparison (Xlib vs XCB)
 xcb uses less memory and is faster than Xlib.
-However, xcb's documentation is basically non-existant and the API is harder to learn (more verbose and low level).
+However, xcb's documentation is basically non-existent and the API is harder to learn (more verbose and low level).
 Xlib is slower and older, but easier to use and has more documentation.

 ### SLOC (Source Lines of Code) Comparison: